telehash/telehash.github.io/protocol.md

 If the switch knows that it is behind a NAT, for any lines that it want's to maintain as active it MUST send at least one packet out at least once every 60 seconds.

-This logic will have to evolve into a more efficient/concise pattern at scale, likely involving regular or triggered `ping` and `seek` requests, as well as differentiating between if an app is using the line versus the switch maintaining it for it's DHT.
+This logic will have to evolve into a more efficient/concise pattern at scale, likely involving regular or triggered `sync` and `seek` requests, as well as differentiating between if an app is using the line versus the switch maintaining it for it's DHT.

-## Network Paths

-(this area in progress...)

-Any switch may have multiple network interfaces, such as on a mobile device both cellular and wifi may be available simutaneously or be transitioning between them, and for a local network there may be a public IP via the gateway and an internal LAN IP.

-A switch should try to be aware of all of the networks it has available to send on, as well as what network paths exist between it and any other hashname.

-TBD:

-* handling different incoming IP:port combinations for a single line
-* pinging over different network paths
-* detecting a LAN/internal connection and testing it
-* upgrading to ipv6
-* using alternate networks such as webrtc and bluetooth
-* handling bridging and relaying paths

 <a name="family" />
 ## Family Usage